rocking42/autopilot-mongoose/README.md

 All GET/POST methods were tested real time using Postman.

-This was the first time running tests on Node/Express and it was an awesome learning experience!
+This was the first time integrating Mongoose, it was good to see it in action compared to Postgresql.